Site Planning Tips

 • Do you want to allow users to leave comments on items?
 Install the Commenting plugin.

-Plan an Exhibit
+Plan an exhibit

 Before you build an exhibit, sketch out a storyboard or outline that spells out the sections, pages, and items for each page.